abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 ### Dynamic JavaScript Proxies & Auto API Controllers

-In the `Index.js` file, we've used the `todoApp.services.todo.delete(...)` and `todoApp.services.todo.create(...)` functions to communicate with the server.
+In the `Index.cshtml.js` file, we've used the `todoApp.services.todo.delete(...)` and `todoApp.services.todo.create(...)` functions to communicate with the server.
 These functions are dynamically created by the ABP Framework, thanks to the [Dynamic JavaScript Client Proxy](../../../UI/AspNetCore/Dynamic-JavaScript-Proxies.md) system.
 They perform HTTP API calls to the server and return a promise, so you can register a callback to the `then` function as we've done above.

 > **services** keyword comes from the namespace (`namespace TodoApp.Services;`).
+It's a naming convention.

 However, you may notice that we haven't created any API Controllers, so how does the server handle these requests?
 This question brings us to the [Auto API Controller](../../../API/Auto-API-Controllers.md) feature of the ABP Framework.
 It automatically converts the application services to **API Controllers** by convention.